PotatoMasterSupreme/ChestStrap_EKG/README.md

 Copy code
 python tcp_server.py
 Running the MATLAB UDP Listener:
-Open MATLAB and navigate to /UDPMatlab.
+Open MATLAB and navigate to /live_read.
 Run the script:
 matlab
 Copy code
-udp_listener.m
+live_read.m
 Data Processing:
 Review the /EKGFiltering directory for scripts on processing the data.
 Usage